moltinginstar/moltinginstar.github.io/blog/private-homebrew-tap-for-casks.md

 end
 ```

-It turns out you can also pass a class name directly, and if you specify a custom class via an import, Homebrew will download it first and execute it the same way as any of the bundled strategies:
+It turns out you can also pass a class name directly, and if you specify a custom class via an import, Homebrew will execute it the same way as any of the bundled strategies:

 ```ruby
 require_relative "../lib/download_strategy"